Rellotscrewdriver/Rellotscrewdriver/README.md

 <img src="./Assets/logo.png">

-<h1 align="center">Hi there!
+<h1 align="center">Hey there!
 I'm a screwdriver</h1>
 <h2>ready to screw your brains over and over again till eternity! :D</h2>
 just kidding! don't close the tab, you can just call me Rellot, Ratatouille or a "Robot"

 - I'm aiming to make small indie games with other people or solo
 - I'm looking for a little collaboration because I suck at it currently
 - I'm secretly working on 2D beat 'em up game(dunno when I announce it)
-- Possible 2023 Resolution:
+- Possible 2024 Resolution:
-	- Fully Configure Neovim and use it as my daily driver.
+	- Learn Godot
-	- Learn Linux, C++ OOP, SQL etc. etc.
+	- Learn C++ and its various tools
+  - Complete 100 days of code challenge
-- Fun fact: This new theme is inspired by the [neon art deco](https://en.wikipedia.org/wiki/Miami#Culture_2) which was popularized by [Miami Vice](https://en.wikipedia.org/wiki/Miami_Vice), probably the only cops show with a sense of style and story-telling through music, aired between 1984-1990
+  Fun fact: This new theme is inspired by the [neon art deco](https://en.wikipedia.org/wiki/Miami#Culture_2) which was popularized by [Miami Vice](https://en.wikipedia.org/wiki/Miami_Vice), probably the only cops show with a sense of style and story-telling through music, aired between 1984-1990
 <br />so hopefully people won't get confused by it's theme taken from [blackpink](https://www.youtube.com/channel/UCOmHUn--16B90oW2L6FRR3A)
 ---